 - When chicken is done, remove to a cutting board and slice into bite-sized strips.
 Fill tortillas, top as desired, and enjoy!

-- Recipe adapted from The Live Fit Girls.
+- Adapted from The Live Fit Girls.